THE KHAROUBA LAB- DEPARTMENT OF BIOLOGY, UNIVERSITY OF OTTAWA

 PicturePhoto: S. Rivest

-Rivest, S.R. and Kharouba, H.M.
+Rivest, S.A. and Kharouba, H.M.
 2021.
 Anthropogenic disturbance promotes the abundance of a newly introduced butterfly in Canada, Polyommatus icarus (Lepidoptera: Lycaenidae).
 Canadian Journal of Zoology. pdf Press release.
 Interview on CBC Ottawa Morning show.
 Article in Le Devoir

-Lalonde, S., McCune, J.L., Rivest, S.A., & Kharouba, H.M.
+Lalonde, S., McCune, J.L., Rivest, S.A., and Kharouba, H.M.
 2021.
 Decline in common milkweed along roadsides around Ottawa, Canada. Écoscience. pdf

 COVER PHOTO: A flowering roadside milkweed plant from 2017 from a site east of Ottawa, Ontario, Canada.
 Photo credit: H. Kharouba